iamtony-ca/lerobot/readme_tony.md

 # memo
-performance : svla, pi0, groot nx > act
+performance : svla, pi0, groot nx > act /// groot n1x > svla > act -> but, when it comes to simple single task, act >= svla.
 raw dataset is the same but cli is different after record